stoutlabs/twitch-moisture-bot/readme.md

 5. Open a command prompt in the directory (In Windows, right click and select "open command prompt here")
 6. At the prompt, type: npm install
 7. Your bot is now ready to be run!
 (Note: You only have to do these steps once.)
+8. Note: If you plan to host this on a server, all of the .env file values need to be added to your server's environment variables.
+There are many ways to do this, depending on your server setup... google is your friend.
+(In my case, on Ubuntu 16.04, those are stored in /etc/environment.
+I simply edit those values and then logout/login to get those updated vars into my user's environment... and then restart the bot.)

 ### Usage

 * Running the bot is easy!
-Open a command prompt from the directory your bot is in, and type: node app.js
+Open a command prompt from the directory your bot is in, and type: node app.js (or npm start)
 * You should see some connection messages appear there, and you should also see your bot running in your channel's chat!
-* I'll update this soon!
+* I'll continue updating this as I have time!
 See the code for now, or type !help or !getstats help in your chat
 * You can stop the bot at any time by pressing CTRL+C in the command prompt window, or by just closing the window.

 ### Current Requests/To-Dos

-* Connect to Last.Fm to pull current song playing (new mode)
 * Browser interface
 * Much much more... this is just the start!